nguyen47tramy/app-study/README.md

-# Hello this is my App STUDY project
+# Hello this is my App STUDY repo

-This project contains ALL the resources learned to create applications (website, desktop, console and cross-platforms).
+This repo contains ALL the resources learned to create applications (website, desktop, console and cross-platforms).

 ## You will find in this repo: